-The remainder of the verses (6-8) will be discussed in Part 2 – see the next post.
+The remainder of the verses (6-8) are discussed in Part 2 – see the next post.
+(Click here)

 **Many thanks to the Circle girls for their thoughtful and excellent reflections on verse 4, as explained above.
 May Allah reward the sisters!